 The Upper Santa Margarita Watershed IRWM Region includes both urban and rural DACs, defined in Section 3.1.1: San Diego IRWM Region DACs, below.
-There are approximately 374,964 people living in Upper Santa Margarita IRWM region, 1.9% of which reside in DACs, SDACs, EDAs, and EJ communities.
+There are approximately 374,964 people living in USMW IRWM Region, 1.9% of which reside in DACs, SDACs, EDAs, and EJ communities.
 Figure 2 shows the location of these DACs, SDACs, EDAs, tribal land, and EJ communities within the SDFA.
-There are no EJ communities in the USMW IRWM region, as defined by U.S. EPA's EJScreen tool.
+There is a small portion of EJs located in the northwestern corner of the USMW IRWM Region, as identified using U.S. EPA's EJScreen tool.

 The DACs in the eastern portion of the Region, particularly in the Anza area, are considered rural and have unique water supply and water quality needs.
-The following cities and communities include DACs within the Upper Santa Margarita Watershed IRWM region:
+The following cities and communities include DACs within the USMW IRWM Region, as do portions of the unincorporated areas:

-- Temecula

-- Aguanga
+- Temecula - Aguanga

-- Anza

-- Lake Riverside - Unincorporated Areas
+- Anza - Lake Riverside